Workflow Management Guide: How to Manage Your Ecommerce Store

 - Going both ways

 What it’s best for your business depends, in the end, on your goals and resources.
-The difference in benefits is that marketplaces offer multiple options for making a profit, without investing a development budget, while opening a standalone website helps to create a strong brand for your business and build loyalty among your customers.
+The difference in benefits is that marketplaces offer multiple options for making a profit.
+This is without investing in a development budget.
+Opening a standalone website helps to create a strong brand for your business and build loyalty among your customers.

-Having the two is, therefore, the best scenario, and being present on the most popular marketplaces can increase your sales performance.
+Having the two is, therefore, the best scenario.
+Being present in the most popular marketplaces can increase your sales performance.
 Marketplaces like Amazon and eBay do this even in most international markets.

-However, the shift from an inventory based eCommerce store to multi-marketplaces marks one of the biggest turn in commerce, as every merchant can not only have his own online store but also be present on one or more of the most popular marketplaces, where users can reach his products more easily.
+However, the shift from an inventory-based eCommerce store to multi-marketplaces marks one of the biggest turns in commerce.
+Every merchant can have his own online store and be present on one or more of the most popular marketplaces.
+These are where users can reach their products more easily.

 Small retailers usually think about choosing between opening an eCommerce store and selling their products on the biggest marketplaces available, like Amazon and eBay.

 Big retailers, on the other hand, usually choose to go both ways.
-If this is your case, then hiring an online marketplace management company will help you run your business profitably, by organizing your workflow and finding new eCommerce strategies to generate more sales.
+If this is your case, then hiring an online marketplace management company will help you run your business profitably.
+They help by organizing your workflow and finding new eCommerce strategies to generate more sales.

-However, when it comes to managed services, it makes a big difference whether you stuck to a standalone eCommerce website or choose to enter the marketplace, too.
-Either way, choosing to work with a specialized agency for eCommerce management services can help your business grow by significantly attract more and more customers.
+However, when it comes to managed services, it makes a big difference.
+Whether you stuck to a standalone eCommerce website or choose to enter the marketplace, too.
+Either way, choosing to work with a specialized agency for eCommerce management services can help your business grow.
+They significantly attract more and more customers.

 11.1. eCommerce Backend Management

-Although having well-developed eCommerce website is important for building your brand in the online market, focusing on interfaces development is not enough.
-Front-end eCommerce systems require a strong back-end infrastructure to help automate your business management processes and leaned out your workflow.
+Although having a well-developed eCommerce website is important for building your brand in the online market, focusing on interface development is not enough.
+Front-end eCommerce systems require a strong backend infrastructure.
+This will help automate your business management processes and leaned out your workflow.

-More than this, you need to install eCommerce automated system to synchronize front-end applications with back-end managing inventory, to perform each transaction correctly and safely.
+More than this, you need to install an eCommerce automated system to synchronize front-end applications with backend managing inventory to perform each transaction correctly and safely.